antononcube/Raku-FunctionalParsers/README-work.md

 ### Elevate the "tyranny" of Raku grammars and transferring to other languages

 The "first class citizen" treatment of grammars is one of the most important and unique features of Raku.
-It is one of the reason why I treat Raku as a "secret weapon."
+It is one of the reasons why I treat Raku as a "secret weapon."

 But that uniqueness does not necessarily facilitate easy utilization or transfer in large software systems.
 FPs, on the other hand, are implemented in almost every programming language.